 Council employees receiving more than £50,000 remuneration for the year were paid the following amounts.
 In accordance with the disclosure requirement of the Regulations, the information in the table shows the number of employees in bands of £5,000.
 This information includes the senior employees who are subject to the fuller disclosure requirements in the tables above.

-The increase in the number of employees receiving more than £50,000 gross salary payment is mainly due to the financial year 2017/18 having 14 salary payments within the tax year for employees paid on a 4 weekly cycle.
-These staff did not receive any additional pay, but due to the 4 weekly cycle there are very occasionally financial years with 14 pays within a single financial year.
-The treatment of such and tax on this is managed in line with HMRC regulations on such occurrences.
+The remuneration of employees for 2017/18 has been restated to show the accrual position rather than the actual pay received during the tax year.